Recording Industry Association of Malaysia

-Recording Industry Association of Malaysia (RIM) (Malay: Persatuan Industri Rakaman Malaysia) is a Malaysian non-profit music organisation, founded on 12 December 1978, as the Malaysian Association of Phonograph Producers (MAPP).
+Recording Industry Association of Malaysia (RIM) (BM: Persatuan Industri Rakaman Malaysia) is a Malaysian non-profit music organisation, founded on 12 December 1978, as the Malaysian Association of Phonograph Producers (MAPP).
 In the end of the 1980s, it changed its name to Malaysian Association of Phonogram and Videogram Producers and Distributors (MAPV).
 It adopted its current name in 1996.

 It currently represents over 340 locally incorporated recording companies and businesses, all of which are involved in the production, manufacturing and distribution of local and international sound, music video and karaoke recording.
 This accounts for around 95% of all legitimate recordings commercially available in the music market of Malaysia.

 Under the Ministry of Domestic Trade & Consumer Affairs (MDTCA), RIM is a member of the Ministry's Special Copyright Task Force.
 It was also a member of the Attorney General's Chambers' Copyright Law Revision Committee.

 The International Federation of the Phonographic Industry (IFPI) recognises RIM as the National Group for Malaysia.
 The RIM Chairman sits on the IFPI Asia/Pacific Regional Board.
 RIM also is a member of the Asean Music Industry Association (AMIA).

 It has been responsible for organising the annual music event, Anugerah Industri Muzik (AIM).